YichengDuan/svrllm/README.md

 4. **Retrieval and Storage:**
     - **VectorDB:** The processed data is stored in a Vector Database (VectorDB) for fast similarity search and retrieval.
-    - **Video File System:** Subsequent retrieved video results are stored in a structured video file system for easy access and retrieval.
+    - **Graph DB** Subsequent retrieved video results are stored in a structured Graph Database for easy access and retrieval.

 5. **Output Generation:**
     - **Answer/Summary:** Generates a summary or response based on the retrieved subsequent videos.